EnriqueGambra/CPU_Simulator/README.md

 4. User can have random values for each process burst time.

 5. There needs to be different values for burst time.

+6. All the processes arrive at the same time.

+7. This is Version 0.0.1